-The Broomfield Council on the Arts and Humanities' Board of Directors is comprised of 9-12 volunteers from the community, who are elected by active individual/family members by way of voting ballots.
+The Broomfield Council on the Arts and Humanities' Board of Directors is comprised of 9-12 volunteers from the community, who are elected by active individual, family, and business members by way of voting.

-The board meets on the 2nd Tuesday at 11 a.m. of each month at the Brunner Farmhouse (with the exception of June, July and December).
+The board meets on the 2nd Tuesday at 11 a.m. of each month virtually or at the Brunner Farmhouse (except in June, July and December).
 Board members are also encouraged to attend the 3rd Thursday quarterly meetings at 7 p.m. at the Brunner Farmhouse, but it is not mandatory.

 Well-known Broomfield entertainer and singer with ASTER Women's Chamber Choir, Carolyn not only has a powerful voice dropped from heaven, but a mind for business.
 Her family's pizzeria, IPie Pizza, is one of Broomfield's most celebrated eateries, which wholeheartedly supports arts and culture in Broomfield.